eujeffoliveira/eujeffoliveira/README.md

 - 🔭 Development and maintenance of On-premises systems in C# and ASP.Net.

-- 🌱 Currently learning Python and Machine Learning.
+- 🌱 Currently learning SSIS, SSAS, Python and Machine Learning.

 - ❓ Ask me about SQL, R, Excel, Power BI, Tableau.